 The first step in the CARIS process is the development of a 15-year assessment of congestion on the NYISO transmission system, comprised of a ten-year look ahead and a five-year look back.
-For the purposes of conducting the ten-year forward-looking CARIS analysis, the NYISO utilized the GE's Multi-Area Production Simulation (MAPS) software executed with a production cost database developed in consultation with the ESPWG.
+For the purposes of conducting the ten-year forward-looking CARIS analysis, the NYISO utilized MAPS11 software, executed with a production cost database developed in consultation with the Electric System Planning Working Group.
 The details and assumptions in developing this database are summarized in Appendix C.

-Since 2012, the NYISO has utilized an off-line version of the NYISO's production Security Constrained Unit Commitment software (SCUC), entitled Congestion Reporting for Off-Line SCUC (CROS), to perform its historic congestion analyses.
+Since 2012, the NYISO has utilized its CROS12 software, which is an off-line version of the NYISO's SCUC13 software, , to perform its historic congestion analyses.
 CARIS utilizes the most recent five years of historic data.
-Unlike MAPS simulation, CROS recognizes historic virtual bidding and transmission outages and calculates production costs based on mitigated generation bids.
+Unlike the MAPS software simulation, CROS software recognizes historic virtual bidding and transmission outages and calculates production costs based on mitigated generation bids.
 While those additional attributes are important in capturing the real congestion costs for the past events, it is nearly impossible to model them with certainty in projecting future transmission congestion.
 Therefore, these attributes are not accounted for in the ten-year forward looking CARIS analysis.
 Actual future congestion will vary from projections depending on a number of factors.
 For more detail see Appendix D.